salekinsirajus/loop-analysis-pass-llvm/README.md

-# LLVM Optimization Pass: Loop Invariant Code Motion
+# LLVM Analysis Pass: Loop
-This is a class project for ECE566: Compiler Optimization and Scheduling at NC State
+This pass analyzes and report a few aspects of a Loop.
+Specifically, this pass:

+- Adds metadata to the IR branch instruction representing the back edge for each loop
+- Adds metadata to the IR instruction that generates the loop induction variable update used for loop termination check.

 ## Running Locally
 Build a docker container using the docker file provided.